nareshsoni02/WeatherApp/README.md

     http://localhost:8080/mizuho-price-service/prices/instrument/:instrument

 ### 3. Swagger API
-The app provides API documentation of the service using Swagger using the _context-path_ `+mizuho-price-service/api-doc+`.
+The app provides API documentation of the services using Swagger using the _context-path_ `+mizuho-price-service/api-doc+`.
 You can access the API documentation from your Web browser at
     http://localhost:8080/mizuho-price-service/api-doc